Internal transients are created from within your given facility, business or home. They can be either Impulse or RingWave type surges.

 These voltage and frequency surges will vary in magnitude and duration, so in correlation, will produce varying degrees of damage with each event.

-Regardless - these repetitive surges will damage and are damaging electrical systems and equipment.
+Regardless - these repetitive surges will damage and are damaging electrical systems and electronic equipment.

 Get the Right Gear